 SHORELINE GALLERY

-The Shoreline Gallery feature stingrays and sharks that visitors are able to touch.
-After a two hour visit, my daughter was pretty tired, and we still hadn’t checked into our room at Cambridge Suites, so we left the Shoreline Gallery for our next visit.
+The Shoreline Gallery at Ripley’s Aquarium of Canada showcases stingrays and sharks that visitors have the opportunity to interact with.
+Following a two-hour exploration, my daughter was noticeably fatigued, and since we had not yet checked in at Cambridge Suites, we decided to depart from the Shoreline Gallery in anticipation of our next visit.

-On our exit, we exited through the Cargo Hold Gift Shop which has a range of merchandise, educational books and plush toys.
-Of course we couldn’t leave without taking home a souvenir of our visit.
+As we made our way out, we passed through the Cargo Hold Gift Shop, which boasts a variety of merchandise, educational books, and plush toys.
+Naturally, we couldn’t resist purchasing a souvenir to commemorate our memorable experience.

 How much time should you plan for at Ripleys?